roots/docs/docs/trellis/master/ssl.md

 ## HSTS

-Trellis sets [HSTS](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security) headers for better security.
+Trellis sets [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) headers for better security.
 HSTS will ensure all traffic to your site is being served over HTTPS automatically.

 There are a few defaults set which you can override if need be:

 - `hsts_max_age` - how long the header lasts (default: `31536000` (1 year))
-- `hsts_include_subdomains` - also make *all* subdomains be served over HTTPS (default: `true`)
+- `hsts_include_subdomains` - also make *all* subdomains be served over HTTPS (default: `false`)
 - `hsts_preload` - indicates the site owner's consent to have their domain preloaded (default: `false`)

 These variables are configured on a site's `ssl` object: